 - Cats are small: If you’ve ever spent time with a dog on your bed, even a small one, you know they like to hog the space.
 Cats, on the other hand, are more economical.
 As long as there’s space for their litter box, food, and water, your cat will be perfectly content in its crate.

-- They’re happy indoors: Are cats better than dogs?
-They like the safety of the home, unlike dogs that prefer the adventurous outdoors.
+- They’re happy indoors: They like the safety of the home, unlike dogs that prefer the adventurous outdoors.
 Our feline friends are perfectly satisfied lounging in front of the fire in winters, chasing yarn balls across the carpet, or leaping onto dressers and bookshelves.
 Open the window drapes, and your kitty will spend hours watching birds, butterflies, and squirrels.

-- Peace and quiet: No matter how much you love your dog, it doesn’t take long for their incessant barking to get annoying — particularly at night.
+- Peace and quiet: In the cats vs dogs debate, this one is a big factor.
+Some people need their peace and no matter how much you love your dog, it doesn’t take long for their incessant barking to get annoying — particularly at night.
 In contrast, a cat’s meows and purring are quite cute.
 Most cats only meow when they want something, like cuddles or food.

 - Independence: Your kitties require a lot of your time, energy, and attention.
 But once they stop nursing and know how to use the litter box, they can stay at home unsupervised without causing major incidents.
 Puppies, however, require ongoing training, especially potty training.
 Plus, they get sad when their owners are away and may even develop separation anxiety.

-- Exceptional hunters: Cats and dogs both hunt.
+- Exceptional hunters: No matter if dog or cat, both animals are great at hunting.
 But cats are hardwired to stalk their prey, so a major perk of having them is a rat-free home.
 You should never allow your feline to eat a mouse, but their scent alone will keep rodents away.
 Cats sleep so much because they need to conserve a lot of their energy for the next hunt.

 - Cats are clean creatures: They’re meticulous by nature and have an inherent instinct to bury their pee and poop.
 That’s how they hide their scent from predators in the wild.
 Also, cats clean themselves and do an excellent job of it, though you may need to trim their nails every once in a while.

-- Personal space: Cats don’t require constant energy and attention, which means you can relax after a long workday.
+- Personal space: There’s a difference between keeping cats vs dogs as pets.
+Cats don’t require constant energy and attention, which means you can relax after a long workday.
 Dogs will keep shadowing you and nudging you to play even if you’re not in the mood.

 - Cats live longer: On average, a domestic cat lives anywhere between 10 to 16 years.
 For dogs, it’s between 8 to 11 years depending on their size.

-So, next time someone asks you to explain why cats are better than dogs, let them have a look at this list.
+So, if you like your personal space and peace at home, but also want much less responsibilities than usual, you should consider getting a cat.
+And next time someone asks you to explain why cats are better, let them have a look at this list.

 Why Do People Like Dogs More Than Cats?